Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 21 Juni 2025 22.27.04 UTC
+- WIB: Sabtu, 21 Juni 2025 23.33.07 UTC
-- WITA: Sabtu, 21 Juni 2025 23.27.04 UTC
+- WITA: Minggu, 22 Juni 2025 00.33.07 UTC
-- WIT: Minggu, 22 Juni 2025 00.27.04 UTC
+- WIT: Minggu, 22 Juni 2025 01.33.07 UTC

 Kutipan Inspiratif:
-"You create beauty with your attitude, your behaviours, and your actions.
-Its all up to you"
+"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."

-Kategori: attitude
+Kategori: success